-- 6. Before admission to Part II. candidates must produce evidence of having held a registrable qualification for at least two years and:- - I. Of having attended a course of instruction of not less than 80 hours in :- - (a) The principles of Public Health and Sanitation (30). - (b) Epidemiology and Vital Statistics (20). - (c) Sanitary Law and Administration (including Public Medical Services (20). - (d) Sanitary Construction and Planning (10). - II.
-Of having attended for three months on the clinical practice of a recognised hospital for Infectious Diseases and of having received therein instruction in the methods of administration.
-Sixty hours attendance in all is required and candidates must attend for 2 hours on at least 30 days.
-One or more such attendances must be given in each week of the three months.
+- (iv) Radiology and Electrology in relation to Public Health, six lectures in each subject. - (v) Physiology and Biochemistry in their application to Nutrition and Hygiene, ten lectures. - 6.
+Before admission to Part II. candidates must produce evidence of having held a registrable qualification for at least two years and :- - I. Of having attended a course of instruction of not less than 120 hours in :- - (a) The principles of Public Health and Sanitation (45). - (b) Epidemiology and Vital Statistics (30).

-- III.
-Of having, during a period of not less than six months, been engaged in acquiring a practical knowledge of the duties, routine and special, of Public Health Administration under the supervision of a Medical Officer of Health, who shall certify that candidates have received, from himself or other competent Medical Officer, during not less than three hours on each of sixty working days, practical instruction in these duties and also those relating to:-

-- (a) Maternity and Child Welfare Service.

-- (b) Health Service for Children of School Age.

-- (c) Venereal Diseases Service.

-- (d) Tuberculosis Services.

-- (e) Industrial Hygiene.

-- (f) Inspection and Control of Food, including meat and milk.
+- (c) Sanitary Law and Administration, including Public Medical Services (30). - (d) Sanitary Construction and Planning (15). - II.
+Of having attended for three months the clinical practice of a recognised hospital for Infectious Diseases and of having received therein instruction in the methods of administration.
+At least 24 daily attendances of not less than 2 hours each are required.
+One or more such attendances must be given in each week of the three months. - III.
+Of having, during a period of not less than six months, been engaged in acquiring a practical knowledge of the duties, routine and special, of Public Health Administration under the supervision of a Medical Officer of Health, who shall certify that candidates have received, from himself or other competent Medical Officer, during not less than three hours on each of sixty working days, practical instruction in these duties and also those relating to:- - (a) Maternity and Child Welfare Service. - (b) Health Service for Children of School Age. - (c) Venereal Diseases Service. - (d) Tuberculosis Service. - (e) Industrial Hygiene. - (f) Inspection and Control of Food, including meat and milk.